Table of Contents

 9. Improve your credit score

-Hopefully 2020 didn’t do too much damage to your credit.
-But, if you were like many others that struggled to get their bills covered, it’s possible your score has slipped.
+If you were like many others that struggled during the pandemic to get their bills covered, it’s possible your score has slipped.

 The good news is, there are steps you can take to boost your score.
 The not-so-good news is that it’s a long-term goal that takes consistency and time.